RedBearLab/BLEMini/README.md

 Note:

-1. For firmware update, since TI's bootloader (UBL) on the BLE Mini does not work on Windows 8.1, OSX and Linux.
-Works fine on Windows 7.
+1. For firmware update, since TI's bootloader (UBL) on the BLE Mini does not work on Windows 8.1 or later, OSX and Linux.
+It only works fine on Windows 7.

 2. The CC254x SDK can only work on Windows platform (using IAR C Compiler).
 Suggest you using TI's CC Debugger for doing your own firmware.

-3. If you are using Windows 8.1, Linux or Mac, recommand you to install a copy of Windows 7 using Virtual Box or Parallels Desktop.
+3. If you are using Windows 8.1 or later, Linux or Mac, highly recommend you to install a copy of Windows 7 using Virtual Box or Parallels Desktop.

 Dependency